JonathanCrider/api-gateway-example/README.md

 - [Stripe](https://docs.stripe.com/api)
 - [OpenAPI](https://swagger.io/specification/)

 I enjoyed this challenge!
 I love to learn new technologies and am able usually able to get up and running fairly quickly.
-I plan to fork this project to iterate on, fix things I didn't initially have time for, and deploy, as well as use it to continue to experiment and learn new tools.
+I did run into several issues while figuring out some of the new stuff, but I was able to get a working API Gateway going by the deadline.

+I plan to fork this project, refine it by addressing areas I didn't have time to complete, and deploy it.
+Additionally, I’ll continue experimenting and learning new tools to enhance the project further with things like better authentication, a user interface, and a test suite.
+This process will allow me to expand my skill set and deepen my understanding of the technologies involved.

 Part of the requirements also included a brief [SQL Test](https://github.com/JonathanCrider/api-gateway-example/blob/main/docs/SQLtest.md).